Welcome to Friends of Frenchman Bay. Thanks for your interest. We need you!.

 Industrial Salmon Farm

 We applaud the rejection of the AA permit in 2022 by the State of Maine, due to inadequacies in the salmon egg source portion of the application.
-AA pledges to come back with a new application for their project, and has purchased the land based component of their project.
+AA pledged to come back with a new application for their project, and had already purchased the land based component of their project.
+However, they gave up and sold the property in June of 2023!

 Save the Bay Flotilla